appliedepi/intro_course/README.md

 # Acknowledgements

-Authors and contributors to the curriculum from **Applied Epi**
+Authors and contributors to this course curriculum from **Applied Epi**
-included:
+include:

 -   Neale Batra

+-   Arran Hamlet

 -   Mathilde Mousset

--   Arran Hamlet

 -   Alex Spina